Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 Military-grade encryption protects your online travels from prying eyes, and kill switch protection keeps your connection from being exposed if you lose connection to NordVPN’s servers.

-The provider follows a strict no-logs policy and happily accepts cryptocurrency in return for their services.
+The provider follows a strict no-logs policy and happily accepts cryptocurrency in return for its services.

-Native app support is limited to the Android, Android TV, iOS, Windows, Linux and macOS platforms, and browser extensions are available to Chrome and Firefox users.
+Native app support is limited to the Android, Android TV, iOS, Windows, Linux, and macOS platforms (native M1 Mac support is now available), and browser extensions are available to Chrome and Firefox users.
 If you use a device not on this list, or if you’d like to protect more than 6 devices at once, you can make use of the provider’s comprehensive router protection.

 - Plenty of global server coverage